Marcia Marcus

-Marcia Marcus (born January 11, 1928) is an American figurative painter of portraits, self-portraits, still life, and landscape.
+Marcia Marcus (January 11, 1928 – March 27, 2025) was an American figurative painter of portraits, self-portraits, still lifes, and landscape.

-Early life and education
+Background

 Marcus was born on January 11, 1928, in New York City.
 She earned her B.F.A. at New York University in 1949, followed by studies at Cooper Union in 1950–1952, and with Edwin Dickinson at the Art Students League in 1954.
-Her classmates in school at Cooper Union included Alex Katz and Lois Dodd, during this time she also worked alongside her friend painter Anthony Toney.
-In the 1950s she was working in the intersection of performance art (through happenings) and portraiture.
+Her classmates in school at Cooper Union included Alex Katz and Lois Dodd.
+During this time she also worked alongside her friend painter Anthony Toney.
+In the 1950s, she was working in the intersection of performance art (through happenings) and portraiture.

+On March 27, 2025, Marcus died at the age of 97.

 Work

-Marcia Marcus's "Happening," entitled In the Garden: A Ballet, was performed by Red Grooms and Bob Thompson at the Delancey Street Museum in 1960.
-In 1963 and 1965 Marcus's work was included in the biennial exhibition at the Whitney Museum of American Art.
-In 1962 until 1963 she was the recipient of a Fulbright Fellowship to France.
+Marcus's "Happening," entitled In the Garden: A Ballet, was performed by Red Grooms and Bob Thompson at the Delancey Street Museum in 1960.
+In 1963 and 1965 Marcus's work was included in the annual exhibitions at the Whitney Museum of American Art.
+In 1962 until 1963, she was the recipient of a Fulbright Fellowship to France.